BabelFx/AS3-Flex-Library/README.md

 - Within AIR deployments or Web-only solutions.
 - Within modules or applications.

+### Change History

+Version 2.0 - Repackaging and code cleanup

+1. Changed namespace from to "library://ns.babelfx.org/l10n/flex/ " "http://l10n.babelfx.org/"
+2. Modified package structures from "com.mindspace.l10n.*" to org.babelfx.*
+3. Changed classnames
+  1. SmartResourceInjector.as -> ResourceInjector.as
+  2. ResourceProxy.as -> ResourceSetter.as
+  3. PropertyProxy.as -> PropertySetter.as

 This GIT repository contains the both:

 1. the source code for the BabelFX.swc flex library, and